 11 August, 2015

-Our paper, "GoodUSB -or- How I Learned To Stop Worrying and Love the Rubber Duck," has been conditionally accepted 31st Annual Computer Security Applications Conference (ACSAC'15).11 August, 2015
+Our paper, "GoodUSB -or- How I Learned To Stop Worrying and Love the Rubber Duck," has been conditionally accepted 31st Annual Computer Security Applications Conference (ACSAC'15).

-Our paper, "Take Only What You Need: Leveraging Mandatory Access Control Policy to Reduce Provenance Storage Costs," has been accepted at the 7th International Workshop on Theory and Practice of Provenance.19 May, 2015
+Our paper, "Take Only What You Need: Leveraging Mandatory Access Control Policy to Reduce Provenance Storage Costs," has been accepted at the 7th International Workshop on Theory and Practice of Provenance.

-I have been invited to serve as the Web Chair on the Organizing Committee for the 2016 IEEE Symposium on Security & Privacy12 May, 2015
+I have been invited to serve as the Web Chair on the Organizing Committee for the 2016 IEEE Symposium on Security & Privacy

 Three of our papers have been accepted for publication at the 2015 USENIX Security Symposium:

 23 April, 2015

 I have successfully proposed my dissertation, titled "Designing and Leveraging a Trustworthy Provenance Stack."
 It has been accepted by my committee and I have advanced to candidacy.